-Born and bred on a council estate in Mynyddcerrig, Nigel first picked up the referee whistle aged 16.
+Born and bred on a council estate in Mynyddcerrig, Wales, Nigel first picked up the referee whistle aged 16.

-Owens officiated his first international game in 2005 between Ireland and Japan in Osaka.
+He officiated his first international game in 2005 – a match between Ireland and Japan in Osaka.

-He later made his World Cup debut in 2017 refereeing the Argentina v Georgia game in Lyon.
+Two years later in 2007, Nigel made his World Cup debut where he refereed the Argentina v Georgia game in Lyon.

-Nigel is one of two referees ever to be appointed to referee two consecutive Heineken Cup finals (2008 and 2009).
+Nigel is one of two referees ever to officiate two consecutive Heineken Cup finals (2008 and 2009).

-In 2015, Nigel Owens refereed the 2015 Rugby World Cup Final between New Zealand and Australia at Twickenham.
+In 2015, he refereed the 2015 Rugby World Cup Final between New Zealand and Australia at Twickenham.

-As well as refereeing, Nigel is a co-presenter on S4C’s ‘Jonathan‘ – the rugby-themed Welsh language show hosted by Jonathan Davies.
+As well as refereeing, Nigel Owens is a co-presenter on S4C’s ‘Jonathan‘ – the rugby-themed Welsh language show hosted by Jonathan Davies.

 Additionally, Nigel also co-presents the sports-themed Welsh language chat show ‘Bwrw’r Bar‘

-Awarded an MBE for services to sport in June 2016, Nigel continues to referee international rugby matches around world.
+Awarded an MBE for services to sport in June 2016, Nigel continues to referee rugby matches around world.

 Off the pitch, Nigel Owens is an extremely popular and entertaining after-dinner speaker.

 Aside from anecdotal speeches, Nigel can also deliver keynote presentations with a focus on diversity, mental health and overcoming adversity.
 Recent feedback:

 “I honestly don’t think I can put into words how incredible Nigel was.
 People were in tears, he owned the room and his story was so moving and authentic”